-Preliminary figures indicate that, as a whole, law enforcement agencies throughout the nation reported an increase of 1.9 percent in the number of violent crimes brought to their attention for the first 6 months of 2012 when compared with figures reported for the same time in 2011.
-The violent crime category includes murder, forcible rape, robbery, and aggravated assault.
-The number of property crimes in the United States from January to June of 2012 increased 1.5 percent when compared with data from the same time period in 2011.
+Preliminary figures indicate that law enforcement agencies throughout the nation showed an overall decrease of 4.6 percent in the number of violent crimes brought to their attention for the first 6 months of 2014 when compared with figures reported for the same time in 2013.
+The violent crime category includes murder, rape, robbery, and aggravated assault.
+The number of property crimes in the United States from January to June of 2014 decreased 7.5 percent when compared with data for the same time period in 2013.
 Property crimes include burglary, larceny-theft, and motor vehicle theft.
-Arson is also a property crime, but data for arson are not included in property crime totals.
-Figures for 2012 indicate that arson increased 3.2 percent when compared to 2011 figures from the same time period.
+Arson is also a property crime, but data for arson are not included in property crime totals due to fluctuations in reporting.
+Figures for 2014 indicate that arson decreased 6.5 percent when compared with 2013 figures for the same time period.

-The data presented in Tables 1 and 2 indicate the percent change in offenses known to law enforcement for the first 6 months of 2012 compared to those for the first half of 2011 by population group and region, respectively.
+The data presented in Tables 1 and 2 indicate the percent change in offenses known to law enforcement for the first 6 months of 2014 compared to those for the first half of 2013 by population group and region, respectively.
 Table 3 reflects the percent change in offenses reported within the nation for consecutive years (each year compared to the prior year).
-Table 4 presents the number of offenses known to law enforcement for agencies with resident populations of 100,000 or more and that provided 6 months of complete data for 2012.
-In addition, Table 4 presents 6 months of 2011 data, where available, as a point of comparison.
+Table 4 presents the number of offenses known to law enforcement for agencies with resident populations of 100,000 or more that provided 6 months of complete data for 2014.
+In addition, Table 4 presents 6 months of 2013 data, where available, as a point of comparison.
 All data in this Report are preliminary.

-Figures used in this Report were submitted voluntarily by law enforcement agencies throughout the country.
+Caution against ranking—Figures used in this Report were submitted voluntarily by law enforcement agencies throughout the country.
 Individuals using these tabulations are cautioned against drawing conclusions by making direct comparisons between cities.
 Comparisons lead to simplistic and/or incomplete analyses that often create misleading perceptions adversely affecting communities and their residents.
 Valid assessments are possible only with careful study and analysis of the range of unique conditions affecting each local law enforcement jurisdiction.
 It is important to remember that crime is a social problem and, therefore, a concern of the entire community.
-The efforts of law enforcement are limited to factors within its control.
+In addition, the efforts of law enforcement are limited to factors within its control.
 The data user is, therefore, cautioned against comparing statistical data of individual agencies.
-Further information on this topic can be obtained in the annual UCR report Crime in the United States, 2011.
+Further information on this topic can be obtained in Uniform Crime Reporting Statistics: Their Proper Use.

 Data users can obtain assistance by sending e-mails to firstname.lastname@example.org

-Report issued by Robert S. Mueller III, Director, Federal Bureau of Investigation, United States Department of Justice, Washington, D.C.
+Report issued by James B. Comey, Director, Federal Bureau of Investigation, United States Department of Justice, Washington, D.C.
 20535

 Advisory: Criminal Justice Information Systems Committee, International Association of Chiefs of Police; Criminal Justice Information Services Committee, National Sheriffs’ Association; Criminal Justice Information Services Advisory Policy Board